Don’t just assume you will lose your home when you declare bankruptcy. It is possible you could stay.

 - Your trustee views your payment of the mortgage as an occupation fee.
 That means you must properly maintain your home, pending the possibility the bankrupt estate’s interest in it will be sold.

 - Before your trustee can deal with a trusted family member or friend in terms of taking on your home, he must confirm the mortgage and other transactions relating to the property are legitimate and have not been set up to defeat creditors.
 Once your trustee has made these checks, he will contact creditors about his plans and allow them time to respond.
 A creditor must give a legitimate reason for any objection they raise.

 - When your trustee has ticked all the boxes, they can then negotiate with the third party for that person to buy out the bankrupt estate’s interest in your home.

 - The trustee will determine the value of your home by having it professionally assessed by an independent registered valuer.
 It is important to remember that the value will be as of the time the purchase is agreed to, not at the time you declared bankruptcy.

-- The trustee will be open to realising your equity in the property or selling the property to a third party, but for both scenarios a written contract is needed.
+- The trustee will be open to selling the property to a third party, a written contract is needed.

-- To give certainty and clarity, your trustee will only enter an arrangement with an associated third party by written agreement.
+- To give certainty and clarity, your trustee will only enter a sale arrangement with an associated third party by written agreement.
 This enables all parties to talk freely about the property, safe in the knowledge that nothing is binding until the contract is exchanged.